virat-raghav/Automated-Threat-Detection-and-Incident-Response-using-Wazuh-Shuffle-and-TheHive/README.md

     * Return to the Wazuh Console.

-    * Refresh the Agents view — you should now see the Windows client listed as a connected agent.
+    * Refresh the Agents view, you should now see the Windows client listed as a connected agent.

       <img width="1908" height="744" alt="2025-08-09_22-56" src="https://github.com/user-attachments/assets/1a7c6b14-7dd5-4291-956d-a8383730c190" />